orchidglobal/orchid_ddm/UPDATE.md

 - Migrated To OrchidJS

 ## Video
-- Added A Proper Base UI
+- Added a Proper Base UI
 - Migrated To OrchidJS

 ## Gallery